PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 $ mbl-cli shell [address]
 ```

 Where `address` is the address of the debug interface on the device or the device's hostname.
+For example, the address of the usb0 interface on WaRP7 IoT devices
+or the address of the eth1 interface on Raspberry Pi 3 devices.
 If the device is already selected, the `address` parameter can be omitted.
 For example, to get a shell on a previously selected device, do the following:

 ```